leif-mw/leif-mw/README.md

 - Machine learning with JAX
 - Deep learning with PyTorch
 - Logic programming with OCaml
-- Computer graphics in OpenGL
+- Computer graphics with OpenGL

 📚 Current courses:
 ---